 Dr Edward Morris, Structural Electron Microscopy team

-Currently, the main project areas within the team concern the structure of the 26S proteasome and the COP9 signalosome, both of which play central roles in the ubiquitin proteasome system.
+Their main project areas within the team were concerned with the structure of the 26S proteasome and the COP9 signalosome, both of which play central roles in the ubiquitin proteasome system.

-The Structural Electron Microscopy Team is also actively involved in collaborative projects with other groups both within and outside the Institute of Cancer Research.
-These projects include the electron microsope based structural analysis of the anaphase promoting complex (Professor David Barford, Division of Structural Biology) and the minichromosome maintenance complex (Dr John Diffley, London Research Institute).
+The Structural Electron Microscopy Team was also actively involved in collaborative projects with other groups both within and outside the Institute of Cancer Research.
+These projects included the electron microsope based structural analysis of the anaphase promoting complex (Professor David Barford, Division of Structural Biology) and the minichromosome maintenance complex (Dr John Diffley, London Research Institute).